 The two original KISS members are currently winding down their 40th anniversary tour with fellow band mates Tommy Thayer and Eric Singer.

-They also have a new reality series, ‘4th and Loud,’ premiering on AMC this coming week.
+They also have a new reality series, ‘4th and Loud,’ premiering on AMC later this month.

 On what fans can expect to experience at an LA Kiss game, Stanley said,

 ‘We try to fill the evening with a variety of entertainment so that you’re not waiting for half time that consists of somebody running around the field dressed like a hamster.
 We’ve got great dancers and I don’t mean cheer ones.
 We’ve got BMX stunt bike riders.
 We’ve got a live band.
 We’ve got dancers suspended from the ceiling.
 And we’ve got a football team that looks like Marvel superheroes.
 And all at a price that won’t make you mortgage your house.’

 On the amount of involvement the two have within the team, Simmons said,

 ‘We are involved in all the facets, without crossing the lines into certain managerial and coaching areas, which is best left to the professionals.
 Having said that, Paul designed the helmets and LA KISS Girls outfits.’

 Simmons and Stanley also talked about what it took to survive 40 years as a successful band.